St. Peter, Minnesota: History

 St. Peter was founded in 1853 by Captain William Bigelow Dodd, who claimed 150 acre north of what is now Broadway Avenue.
 He named the new settlement Rock Bend because of the rock formation at the bend of the Minnesota River.
 Daniel L. Turpin platted and surveyed the town site in 1854.
 In 1855, a group of St. Paul businessmen interested in promoting the town formed the Saint Peter Company, and the town was renamed St. Peter.
 The president of the company was Willis A. Gorman, Territorial Governor of Minnesota.
 Many of St. Peter's streets were named after streets in New York City, including Park Row, Chatham, Broadway, Nassau, and Union.
 Dodd was originally from Bloomfield, New Jersey.
 His second wife, Harriett Newell Jones, a native of Cabot, Vermont, was living in New York at the time of their marriage at the Church of the Holy Communion in New York City, which helped fund the church in St. Peter that shares its name.

+St. Peter was located along the Minnesota River, a major tributary of the Mississippi River, and flowed down a wide valley carved by the Glacial River Warren, when it emptied Lake Agassiz.
+One mile north of where St. Peter was founded, was Traverse des Sioux, a trading site used by native Americans from before contact, that later became a major transhipment point for the fur trade, bringing furs from the Red River Valley and the watershed of Lake Winnipeg into the Mississippi River Valley.
+Traverse des Sioux had been a trading area and a ford over the Minnesota River that had been used by native Americans before the contact period.
+During the era of steamships, was the farthest up river that larger steam ships could operate.

+The Two Fingers band of Sioux from St Peter's made news in 1855.